Non-drug therapies such as physical activity, social contact and stress management, may also be of help.

 Delaying dementia progress – expert advice

-There are many ways that a person can delay the progression of dementia.
-This can include managing pre-existing illnesses as well as managing medications to remain as healthy as possible.
+If you have been diagnosed with dementia, there are a range of things you can do to try to delay its progression.
+This can include managing pre-existing illnesses, as well as managing medications to remain as healthy as possible.
 Watch the video below and find out more about what can be done to delay its progression.